arnoldclark/front-end-interview/ShowAndTell.md

 When we start the interview, we'll ask you to run the application, and share your screen.
 We'll then ask you for a quick demo of the codebase.

-We'll also ask you to share a link to the codebase so that we can go through it in a bit more detail.
+We'll also ask you to share a link to the codebase so that we can go through it in some detail.

 We'll discuss some of the following points, depending on your experience level:

 - How did you decide what the user's needs were prior to building the app?
-- How did you make sure you met their needs?
+How did you make sure you met their needs?
 - How did you structure the app?
 - How did you deploy the app?
 - What problems would you anticipate in the codebase if you were to scale the app?